Oberkoh/queues-and-stacks/README.md

-# queues-and-stacks
+# Queues and stacks
-- Queue: First in First Out;
+- Queue: First in First Out
 - Stack: Last in First Out